|

 Today the Ukrainian Catholic Church is the largest Eastern Catholic Church,

 with about 5 million faithful.
-It is led by His Beatitude Myroslav Ivan

-Cardinal Lubachinvsky, Major Archbishop of Lviv.
+Major Archbishop of Kyiv-Galicia.

-Eparchy of St. Nicholas
+The Eparchy of St. Nicholas in Chicago, Illinois, is headed by